lindseysim/templatize/README.md

     Bob Belcher has 3 children.

-Functions fail silently, thus is an error occurs during function call, value is assumed to be empty string.
-To change this, simply the flag as done below:
+By default, functions fail silently.
+If an error occurs during function call, exception is not raised further and value is assumed to be empty string.
+To change this, simply the `errorOnFuncFailure` flag to `true`:

     Templatize.errorOnFuncFailure = true;

+Depending on your dependency manager, this may or may not affect all references to `Templatize`.
+Generally speaking, assume `Templatize` is a static reference, so either adjust for all uses, and/or have it reset back to a desired behavior after using it with non-default behavior.

 ## Putting it all together ##